 - If you've exhausted all other avenues, the Australian Government may be able to help.
 But we're limited in how and when.
 Read the Consular Services Charter to understand how we can and can't help.

 How the Australian Government may help

-If you need emergency consular assistance, contact the nearest Australian embassy or consulate (DFAT).
-Or contact the 24-hr consular emergency centre on +61 2 6261 3305.
+If you need emergency consular help, contact the nearest Australian embassy or consulate (DFAT).
+Or contact the 24-hour consular emergency centre on +61 2 6261 3305.

 - We can update the travel advice in your destination to reflect the current situation.

 - We can give you a list of local hospitals with doctors who speak English if you need medical assistance.